The Hitchin connection in arbitrary characteristic: Heat operators and connections - summary of the work of Hitchin

 This gives a connecting homomorphism On the other hand, the quadratic part of the Hitchin system (which also uses the Killing form) gives, for every holomorphic vector bundle $E$ on $\calC$ with trivial determinant, a map where $K_{\calC}$ is the canonical bundle of $\calC$.
 Dualizing this, and using Serre duality on $\calC$ gives, for each $E$, a map

 where $\End^0(E)$ is the sheaf of trace-free endomorphisms of $E$.
 Since for each stable $E$ the space $H^1(\calC, \End^0(E))$ is the tangent space to the moduli space (in casu $\cM$), we can write this as a map Composing this with (\ref{boundary}) gives a linear map which depends smoothly on $s$, and which Hitchin shows (after a rescaling by $\frac{1}{r+k}$) to satisfy the condition in \ref{hitchintwo} of Theorem \ref{mainHitchin}. \begin{remark} Some key steps in Hitchin's approach were fundamentally differential geometric or K\"ahler in nature.
-In particular, the explicit description of the Narasimhan-Atiyah-Bott K\"ahler form, and its similarity to the symmetric two-tensors given by the symbol was crucially used.
-The complex conjugate of the tangent space to $\cM$ at a bundle $E$ is given by $T^{0,1}_{\cM, [E]}\cong \overline{T}_{\cM,[E]}\cong H^0(\cE nd^0(E)\otimes K_{\calC})$, and the bilinear form on $T_{\cM,[E]}\times \overline{T}_{\cM,[E]}$ induced by the K\"ahler form is which coincides with Serre duality on the curve.
-On the other hand, the quadratic part of the Hitchin system comes from the bilinear map \end{remark}
+In particular, the explicit description of the Narasimhan-Atiyah-Bott K\"ahler form, and its similarity to the symmetric two-tensors given by the symbol was crucially used. \end{remark}